near/nearcore/CONTRIBUTING.md

 PR is created:

 - a super owner will be automatically assigned to review.
-- they may choose to review the PR themself or they may delegate to someone else who belongs either to the super owners or the normal owners group.
+- they may choose to review the PR themselves or they may delegate to someone else who belongs either to the super owners or the normal owners group.
 - the delegate will perform the review and as needed engage other reviewers as well.
 They will review your tests, and make sure that they can convince